posmishka/linux/README.md

 itself

 # server
-specific for the server usage things
+specific for the server usage things (CentOS7 mostly)

 # software
 different apps and software